PaulNXN1/E-commerce/README.md

 URL to the GitHub Repository: https://github.com/PaulNXN1/E-commerce

-Video example of the assignment [below]:
+Two video example of the assignment [below].
+The first video is to show how to **set up the application.**
+The second video is the **Insomnia demonstation showing the successful routing.**